Sklyline d'Osaka

 • USJ and Kaiyukan with no morning commute

-• Family rooms easier than downtown
+• Rooms for four easier to find than downtown

 Cons